Shellable simplicial complex and switching rook polynomial of frame polyominoes: Abstract

 \section{Abstract}

 Let $\cP$ be a frame polyomino, a new kind of non-simple polyomino.
 In this paper we study the $h$-polynomial of $K[\cP]$ in terms of the switching rook polynomial of $\cP$ using the shellable simplicial complex $\Delta(\cP)$ attached to $\cP$.
-We provide a suitable shelling order for $\Delta(\cP)$ in relation to a new combinatorial object, which we call a \textit{step} of a facet, and we define a bijection between the set of the canonical configuration of $k$ rooks in $\cP$ and the facets of $\Delta(\cP)$ with $k$ steps.
-Finally we use a famous combinatorial result, due to McMullen and Walkup, about the $h$-vector of a shellable simplicial complex to interpret the $h$-polynomial of $K[\cP]$ as the switching rook polynomial of $\cP$.
+We provide a suitable shelling order for $\Delta(\cP)$ and we define a bijection between the set of the canonical configuration of $j$ rooks in $\cP$ and the facets of $\Delta(\cP)$ with $j$ steps.
+Finally we use a well-known combinatorial result, due to McMullen and Walkup, about the $h$-vector of a shellable simplicial complex to interpret the $h$-polynomial of $K[\cP]$ as the switching rook polynomial of $\cP$.